DigitalUMAG/jen-bervin/content/about.md

 weight: 100
 ---

-The inaugural display of work related to Bervin’s *Silk Poems* was as part of a group show at MASS MoCA (May 2016–April 2017).
-The solo exhibition of *Silk Poems* at UMAG (November 2019–February 2020) was staged as part of the 10th anniversary celebration of the IPNHK literary festival.
+*Silk Poems* is the first volume in UMAG's Digital Chapbook series.
+The publication was designed by Darcy Christ using [Quire](https://gettypubs.github.io/quire/), the Getty's open-source platform.
+Quire is a multi-format publishing tool that can be used to create traditional and enhanced books from a single set of plain-text files.

-The online publication of *Silk Poems* was designed by Darcy Christ in the Getty's Quire platform.
-UMAG gratefully acknowledges the generous support of the U.S. Consulate General Hong Kong and Macau for funding the *Silk Poems* exhibition at UMAG and in this digital environment.
-Follow this link to explore more of [UMAG's digital world](https://www.umag.hku.hk/).
+UMAG gratefully acknowledges the generous support of the U.S. Consulate General Hong Kong and Macau for funding the Silk Poems exhibition at UMAG and in this digital format.
+Further thanks are due to the IPNHK festival for helping to sponsor and host Jen Bervin and Charlotte Lagarde.
+Please follow this [link](https://www.umag.hku.hk/en/) to explore more of UMAG's online content.